Active particle dynamics beyond the jamming density: Results and Discussion

 \subsection{Order-disorder phase transition}

-In the paper in which they proposed the original Vicsek model, the authors described a second-order phase transition in which order spontaneously emerges below a critical noise value \cite{Vicsek1995}.
-This transition was later shown to be strongly influenced by finite-size effects, with the actual transition being first-order \cite{Chate2008}.
-Motivated by these findings and the relevance for active jamming, we studied the behavior of the order parameter in our system of finite-sized particles, and found an order-disorder transition near a critical noise value of $\lambda_n^* = \lambda_n = 0.475$, as shown in fig. \ref{fig:orderNoise}.
+{Motivated by the existence of long-range order in the Vicsek model and its relevance for active jamming}, we studied the behavior of the order parameter in our system of finite-sized particles, and found an order-disorder transition near a critical noise value of $\lambda_n = \lambda_c = 0.465$, as shown in fig. \ref{fig:orderNoise}.
 Figure~\ref{fig:MSDclose} shows higher values of the effective diffusion constant near this critical noise value, indicating that transport is enhanced near the critical point.
 We speculate that biological systems might sit near this critical value so that they are able to rearrange with a minimum of effort.
-Furthermore, fig. \ref{fig:MSD} shows that the system is able to unjam for $\lambda_n > \lambda_n^*$, the disordered state, when the self-propulsion force is high enough.
+Furthermore, {when we combine the two phase transitions in a single plot, fig.~\ref{fig:MSDphaseFull}, we find an additional unjammed state which is disordered, indicating that Vicsek-like flocking is not necessary for unjamming.
+This phase is also illustrated in the screenshot in fig.~\ref{fig:screenshots}c and in the curves in figs.~\ref{fig:MSDcurves}b-c.}

 Below the critical noise, our system shows spontaneous ordering, consistent with a second-order phase transition at the critical point $\lambda_c$.
-Furthermore, the variance in the order parameter, $\sigma^2 = \langle \phi^2 \rangle - \langle \phi \rangle^2$ shows a sharp peak at the transition, a characteristic of second-order transitions.
-In fig. \ref{fig:orderNoise}b, we plot the value of the order parameter $\phi$ as a function of $\abs{\lambda_c - \lambda_n}$ on a log-log scale near the critical point.
-We find power-law behavior, with a critical exponent $\beta = 0.286 \pm 0.008$.
+Furthermore, the variance in the order parameter, $\sigma^2 = \langle \phi^2 \rangle - \langle \phi \rangle^2$ shows a sharp peak at the transition, a characteristic of second-order transitions (fig.~\ref{fig:orderNoise}a). {This result is different from both the XY model (no ordering in the thermodynamic limit) and the Vicsek model (first-order phase transition in the thermodynamic limit).} In fig.~\ref{fig:orderNoise}b, we plot the value of the order parameter $\phi$ as a function of $\abs{\lambda_c - \lambda_n}$ on a log-log scale near the critical point.
+We find power-law behavior, with a critical exponent $\beta$.
 The uncertainty in $\beta$ comes from the reported confidence of the fit, while the error bars indicate the standard deviation in the order parameter for a given noise value, $\sigma = \sqrt{\langle \phi^2 \rangle - \langle \phi \rangle^2}$.